tiepcreator/statichunt/content/theme/jekyll-j1-template.md

 github: https://github.com/jekyll-one/j1-template-starter
 demo: https://j1-template-starter.netlify.app/
 author: Jürgen Adams
-date: 2021-04-01T00:00:00.000Z
+date: 2021-04-01T00:00:00.000+00:00
 ssg:
 - Jekyll
 cms:
 - No CMS
 css:
 - Bootstrap
 archetype:
 - Personal
 - Portfolio
 - Blog
 - Documentation
 - Business
 description: J1 - Create powerful modern static websites.
 stale: false

 ---

-# A fully configurable Jekyll Theme
+## A fully configurable Jekyll Theme

 * Fully Responsive.
-J1 Template supports modern web browsers on all devices for best results on PCs, Tablets, and SmartPhones.
+J1 Template supports modern web browsers on all devices for best results on PCs, Tablets, and Smart Phones.
-* Full Bootstpap V4 support.
+* Full Bootstrap V4 support.
 Current Technology and Design.
 Excellent performance running desktop and mobile websites.
 Use Jekyll One to present your content at its best.
 * Start in no time.
 No programming is needed to start using J1.
 The